HPAC/ELAPS/README.md

 ----

-This project is in a early stage, so bugs are to be expected (especially in the GUI).
+This project is in a early stage, so bugs are to be expected (especially in the GUI parts).
 If you found one, please file an issue detailing how you reached the problem and the error message or stack trace if any is printed in the console.
 Thank you!

 * [There are currently no known bugs]